pkoch/cv/README.md

 # Education

-## Certified Scrum Master - May 2010
+# Certified Scrum Master – May 2010
-Lectured by Mitch Lacey in Porto, Portugal.
+Lectured by Mitch Lacey.

-## Licenciature (MSc equivalent) in Informatics and Computer Engineering, Faculty of Engineering of the University of Porto, Portugal – September 2002 to October 2007
+# MSc equivalent in Software Engineering – September 2002 to October 2007
-5-year program, including a 6-month internship, on software engineering, software architecture, algorithms & data structures, project management, development methodologies, databases, etc. Classification: 14 out of 20
+Licenciature in Informatics and Computer Engineering, Faculty of Engineering of the University of Porto, Portugal.